CyberNRV/NRVLOCK-LOADER/README.md

-# 🚀 NRVLOCK Secure Loader
+# 🚀 NRVLOCKSL Secure Loader
+NRVLOCK IS A RANSOMWARE
 FOR BUY PRÍVATE NRVLOCK DLL + LICENCE KEY CONTACT ME ON TELEGRAM @CyberNev or on HF @CyberNrv